The White House has a new plan for COVID aimed at getting things back to normal

 If you think you might have COVID, you'll be able to get tested at a pharmacy and treated with antiviral drugs right away, under the next phase of the pandemic plan.

-The White House is unveiling a new roadmap for the COVID-19 pandemic, one that envisions life going back to normal after two years of crisis, providing for people to get tested and treat the disease, while staying vigilant for new variants and outbreaks.
+The White House on Wednesday unveiled a new roadmap for the COVID-19 pandemic, one that envisions life going back to normal after two years of crisis, providing for people to get tested and treat the disease, while staying vigilant for new variants and outbreaks.

-"We are no longer going to let COVID-19 dictate how we live," the White House said in a 96-page report laying out the plan.
+"We are clearly going in the right direction and with all the interventions we have, I believe that we are prepared for the possibility that we will get another variant, with regard to vaccines, boosters, testing, good masks and antivirals," Dr. Anthony Fauci, chief medical adviser to the White House, told reporters.

-The newest feature of the plan is a goal to offer a one-stop "test to treat" system at pharmacies and community health centers starting in March — places where people can confirm whether they have COVID, and get treated with antivirals on the spot.
+The newest feature of the plan is a goal to offer a one-stop "test to treat" system at hundreds of pharmacies, community health centers and other sites starting in March — places where people can confirm whether they have COVID, and get treated with antivirals on the spot, at no cost.

+The government is evaluating whether to lift the requirement to wear masks on airplanes, trains and public transportation said Jeff Zients, who leads the White House COVID response.
+The current rule expires on March 18.
+Zients said officials would consider the state of the pandemic at that time to decide whether to keep the rule in place, or drop the measure.

 The plan needs support from Congress to pay for it